-PUBLIC NOTICE OF EMERGENCY REGULATIONS WHICH ARE FOR THE POLICIES AND PROCEDURES FOR THE NORTHERN MARIANAS HOUSING CORPORATION, COMMUNITY DEVELOPMENT BLOCK GRANT - DISASTER RECOVERY (CDBG-DR) PROGRAM'S NEW CONSTRUCTION FOR HOMEOWNERSHIP OPPORTUNITY AND FIRST-TIME HOMEBUYER ASSISTANCE PROGRAM, HOMEBUYER ACTIVITIES PROGRAM, HOMEOWNER REHABILITATION AND RECONSTRUCTION PROGRAM, AFFORDABLE RENTAL HOUSING DEVELOPMENT PROGRAM, CDBG-DR GAP-FILLER TO LOW-INCOME HOUSING TAX CREDITS PROGRAM, INFRASTRUCTURE PROGRAM POLICIES, TOURISM POLICIES AND PROCEDURES, AND WORKFORCE DEVELOPMENT POLICIES AND PROCEDURES
+PUBLIC NOTICE OF PROPOSED REGULATIONS WHICH ARE FOR THE POLICIES AND PROCEDURES FOR THE NORTHERN MARIANAS HOUSING CORPORATION, COMMUNITY DEVELOPMENT BLOCK GRANT - DISASTER RECOVERY (CDBG-DR) PROGRAM'S NEW CONSTRUCTION FOR HOMEOWNERSHIP OPPORTUNITY AND FIRST-TIME HOMEBUYER ASSISTANCE PROGRAM, HOMEOWNER REHABILITATION AND RECONSTRUCTION PROGRAM, HOMEBUYER ACTIVITIES PROGRAM, AFFORDABLE RENTAL HOUSING DEVELOPMENT PROGRAM, CDBG-DR GAP-FILLER TO LOW-INCOME HOUSING TAX CREDITS PROGRAM, INFRASTRUCTURE PROGRAM POLICIES, TOURISM POLICIES AND PROCEDURES, AND WORKFORCE DEVELOPMENT POLICIES AND PROCEDURES

-EMERGENCY ADOPTION AND IMMEDIATE EFFECT: The Northern Marianas Housing Corporation (NMHC) finds that:

-(1) the attached rules and regulations regarding the policies and procedures for the Northern Marianas Housing Corporation (NMHC) - Community Development Block Grant - Disaster Recovery (CDBG-DR) Division, shall be adopted immediately on an emergency basis because the public interest so requires, for the reasons stated below (1 CMC § 9104(b), (c); 1 CMC § 9105(b)(2)); and
+INTENDED ACTION TO ADOPT THESE PROPOSED RULES AND REGULATIONS The Northern Marianas Housing Corporation (NMHC) intends to adopt the attached proposed rules and procedures for the Northern Marianas Housing Corporation (NMHC) - Community Development Block Grant - Disaster Recovery (CDBG-DR) Division as permanent regulations, pursuant to the procedures of the Administrative Procedure Act,1 CMC § 9104(a).
+The Regulations would become effective 10 days after adoption and publication in the Commonwealth Register.
+(1 CMC § 9105(b))